alexiusacademia/alexiusacademia.github.io/_posts/2019-06-15-easyplan-day9.md

 3:12pm
 The task split is now working after the split dialog is closed.
 I will add invoke of this dialog on the double click event of a task segment bar.
 I still have some bugs on the split task method that needs to be fixed.
 Maybe will work on it this evening.

+7:26pm
+The double click event on the task bars are disabled for now as I will be linking another functionality in there.
+More on bar segments, ```Refresh``` is added on the constructor so that the default color work on Windows.